 The deadline for applications for the Quota scheme is usually 1st December every year.

-Study Subject (s): The studentships are awarded in all subjects available at the Selected Norway Universities.
+Study Subject (s): Scholarships are awarded in all subjects available at the Selected Norway Universities.

 Course Level: The scheme normally includes courses taught in English at Master’s and PhD level, in addition to certain professional degrees at Selected Norwegian Universities.